lpacher/lae/doc/bash/README.md

 **SHELL**

 Indicates a **text-based interface** that allows to interact with the operating system.
-For our purposes we will simply refer to the shell <br />
-also as _terminal_, _console_, _command line_, _command interpreter_ etc. despite in computer technology they are not the same thing.
+For our purposes we will simply refer to the shell also as _terminal_, _console_, _command line_, _command interpreter_ etc. despite in computer technology they are not the same thing.

 For the course we assume to use the Linux **Bash shell** and the **Tcl shell** to run all flows.